 - To get a fine mist of medicine, you must repeat the pumping action fast and use firm pressure against the bottom of the bottle.

 - If you see a stream of liquid, the spray will not work right and may cause nasal discomfort.

-- If you do not use Dymista Nasal Spray for 14 or more days, you will need to prime the pump with 1 spray or until you see a fine mist.
+- If you do not use DYMISTA for 14 or more days, you will need to shake the bottle gently, and prime the pump with 1 spray or until you see a fine mist.
 If you do not see a fine mist, clean the tip of the spray nozzle.
 See the cleaning section below.

-- Once you see the fine mist of medicine, your Dymista Nasal Spray pump is ready for use.
+Once you see the fine mist of medicine, your DYMISTA pump is ready for use.

 - Repeat Step 5 in your other nostril.